Give us some money (please). We'll spend it wisely, we promise.

 Once you book a ticket you’ll receive a link in your E-ticket to the page your event will be accessed from (or if it’s a Free event you can head straight to the event listing at the event time and click “enter digital event” from there).
 For ticketed events, you’ll also be able to access this page by logging into the Melbourne Fringe website and choosing My Digital Events.

-You can head to this page at any time (and we recommend doing it as soon as possible, as you’ll need to login to access it and you might find some useful additional instructions there).
+You can head to this page at any time.
 Some events will be embedded into this page, and others will take place on an external website that you can access from this page once the event starts.
 This will be noted on the event listing.

 We’ve worked hard to make sure everything runs smoothly, but if you do run in to trouble, give these tips a go before contacting us (if you can).
 Each of the hosting platforms and websites for each event will work slightly differently, so we recommend checking out their FAQs for technical difficulties.
 The below is a list of top tech tips that we’ve found work a treat on most platforms.